-It’s no secret we all need a budget.
+It’s no secret, we all need a budget.
 You can make $10.00 or $100.00 an hour or more.
-It really doesn’t matter, everyone needs to make a budget based on the amount of income you have coming offset by your expenses each month or year.
+It really doesn’t matter, everyone needs to make a budget based on the amount of income they have coming in that’s offset by their expenses each month or year.
 The first thing is to write down on paper the amount of income you bring in after taxes.
 If you are 1099’d then set aside enough money to pay your taxes when you get paid, not a year from now.

 If you don’t know what a 1099 form is, let me explain.
-Some people, such as independent contractors, are paid the whole amount due them for their services without any taxes taken out of their paycheck.
-Yep, if you are one of those people you need to plan ahead and be ready to pay those taxes when due, so set up a savings account now and set the money aside.
-And while you’re at it, set up a savings account for you and your family for other things too, like a vacation, college funds, funds to cover co-pays for medical expense, etc.
+Some people, such as independent contractors, are paid the whole amount due to them for their services without any taxes taken out of their paycheck.
+Yep, if you’re one of those people you need to plan ahead and be ready to pay those taxes when due, so set up a savings account now and set the money aside.
+And while you’re at it, set up a savings account for you and your family for other things too, like a vacation, college fund, funds to cover co-pays for medical expenses, etc.

 Wait, you may think there is no way I can put any money in a savings account right now.
 I remember when Mark and I were first married and he was in college and we were expecting our first child.
 We both agreed that I should be home with our baby girl.
 We also realized it would take some work to cut our expenses because I would no longer have a paycheck.

 I decided I could use my sewing machine if people needed something sewn I could do it for a small fee.
 I also took in ironing, wow, no one irons much these days.
 Then I started babysitting for mothers in the neighborhood that needed someone to watch their kids.
 It was hard, but I knew I didn’t want to work outside the home.
 I also love children, so I was anxious to help other mothers who were working.